Sparvriend/Master-Thesis/README.md

     Num workers: The amount of workers used for loading the data.
     Augmentation: The type of augmentation to use for online augmentation of the images.
 Choice of rand_augment, categorical, random_choice, auto_augment and no_augment.
     PFM Flag: Performance metric recording flags, consists of a dictionary with two keys, Terminal, for printing results to the terminal and Tensorboard for recording results with tensorboard.
     Early Limit: The maximum amount of epochs the model can be trained for without an improvement in the validation accuracy, before stopping early.
+If set to 0, early stopping is disabled
     Replacement Limit: The maximum amount of epochs a model can be trained for without an improvement in the validation accuracy, before the model is replaced with the previous best model.
+If set to 0, model replacement is disabled.

 ## Code explanation